 Finally, we compare the performance of our network trained with or without noisy data augmentation.
-As we can see in Table~\ref{tab3}, training with noisy data can improve the performance more than $2\%$.
-We present the results of max F-measure and $MAE$ in the whole training procedure in Figure~\ref{10}.
+As we can see in Tab.~\ref{tab3}, training with noisy data can improve the performance on four evaluation metrics by average $1.5\%,1.0\%,2.1\%$ and $9.0\%$ on three test datasets.
+We present the results of max F-measure and $MAE$ in the whole training procedure in Fig.~\ref{10}.
 The network converges after 90 epochs, and we can find the stable gains when our network trained with noisy data augmentation.